Easter is a religious spring holiday that Christians celebrate to remember Jesus’s resurrection day.

 Otter Loves Easter! by Sam Garton

 Otter doesn’t want to share the candy from his Easter basket because it’s yummy and it’s his.
-Until he realizes his friends didn’t get a fun Easter.
-Easter Otter to the rescue!
+But, he realizes his friends didn’t have a fun Easter so it’s Easter Otter to the rescue!
 (It’s going to be the best Easter ever.)
-Great lesson about sharing.
+What a great lesson about sharing.

 Rechenka’s Eggs by Patricia Polacco